torvalds/linux/Documentation/teaching/labs/device_drivers.rst

    $ mknod /dev/mycdev c 42 0

-To create the block device with the name mybdev with the 240 and minor 0 command used will be:
+To create the block device with the name ``mybdev`` with the major 240 and minor 0 the command will be:

 .. code-block:: bash

    $ # mknod /dev/mybdev b 240 0

-Next, we'll refer drivers for character devices.
+Next, we'll refer to character devices as drivers.

 Data structures for a character device
 ======================================